ShanmukhaSrinivasa/15-days-15-games-day-13-Soccer-Sumo/README.md

-15-Days-15-Games-Day-14-Soccer-Sumo
+15-Days-15-Games-Day-13-Soccer-Sumo

-This is the fourteenth game from my "15 Days 15 Games" challenge.
+This is the thirteenth game from my "15 Days 15 Games" challenge.
 It is a 3D top-down arena game combining physics-based "sumo" mechanics with a soccer-inspired goal defense objective.
 It features enemy waves, player power-ups, and a boost ability.

 🚀 About the Game